 Common Stocks: Common Stocks are the ones where shareholders are entitled to their proportionate share of corporation’s profits or losses.
 Shareholders have the right to elect Board of Directors, which represent them and decide how the profits would be utilized, whether in the form of reinvestment or sharing a part of it with the shareholders in the form of dividends.

 Preferred stocks: Preferred stocks are the ones where shareholders receive a specific dividend at predefined intervals.
 The dividend paid to shareholders of the preferred stocks are generally before the dividends are paid to the shareholders of common stocks.
 In a case when the corporation goes bankrupt, shareholders of the preferred stocks are favored vis-à-vis shareholders of common stocks for reoccupying their investment from sales and recoveries received by the bankruptcy trustee.

 How do the stocks work?

-- Always prefer market intermediaries which are registered with SEBI (Securities and Exchange Board of India)/Stock Exchanges.
+Always prefer market intermediaries that are registered with SEBI (Securities and Exchange Board of India)/Stock Exchanges.